Pradetto/Self-Taught-Programmer-No-Technical-Background/README.md

 ## Data Structures Algorithms

 ### Math
-1) do you need math?
+Do you need math?
 No and yes..
 Life would be easier if you had the time to learn it all but in my case I was fortunate enough to talk calc back in College/HS.
 So, I brushed up on Discrete Math and Linear Algebra with Code Academy.
-I would rate the math course midtier and provided me a little insight on what to expect for DSA.
+I would rate the math course midtier and provided me a little insight on what to expect for DSA (discrete math course was better than linear algebra if you were to do one but it was ehh).
 If you have the time I would recommend learning the math to build a strong fundamentals because it would help speed up the learning curve for DSA.
 Or you can be stubborn like me and I am fine with DSA now just took longer lol.
 (Again paid but I definitely dabbled on Youtube to cover import concepts like Binary Numbers, Hexadecimal and Octal numbers/ probability etc etc)

 ### DSA
 1) Although I only learned Python I opted for a Udemy course that was paid that taught DSA in Javascript.
 It is called Master the Coding Interview: Data Structures + Algorithms (it is a Zero Too Mastery course).
-If you are a beginner to DSA I highly recommend it because it also touches on some Software Design Principles.
+If you are a beginner to DSA I highly recommend it because it also touches on some Software Fundamentals super easy to follow.
 2) After DSA I started to leetcode grind and realized that I still didn't know DSA enough so I took another DSA course that was a deeper than the beginner one.
 This one was in Python called Data Structures and Algorithms: In-Depth using Python.
 Really good graph and Tree Section.
+Helped further understanding.
 3) Used tons and tons of youtube to also learn the concepts.
 Neetcode has great leetcode videos
-4) Started to grind out Cracking the Coding Interview and Leetcode probelsm.
+4) Started to grind out Cracking the Coding Interview (Interview Book) and Leetcode probelsm.
 - I know it seems like overkill but I wanted to make sure I had a really strong foundation before moving on to other topics.
 - Just know if you are like me this was really hard to learn and I felt like quitting multiple times but I stuck with it and it was totally worth it.
 Just know if you are in a rut or stuck try changing how you are learning the Data Strucutre or Algoirthm i.e. Books vs Videos vs Youtube vs Courses Trail and Error and you will get it I promise.